adilsaju/yoke/Untitled-1.md

-final list api - table needed???

-if the request is approved/denied, sent an email to student
+final list api - table needed??? and email content if the request is approved/denied, sent an email to student

-studen reqruirements ids are same for each student FIXXXXXXXX (took a screenshot on MON)